dNitza/pin_up/README.md

 Receipts have been extracted out into their [own gem](https://github.com/dNitza/pin_up_receipts)

+## Exceptions

+A number of different error types are built in:

+### ResourceNotFound
+The requested resource could not be found in Pin.

+### InvalidResource
+A number of parameters sent to Pin were invalid.

+### ChargeError
+Something went wrong while creating a charge in Pin.
+This could be due to insufficient funds, a card being declined or expired.
+A full list of possible errors is available [here](https://pin.net.au/docs/api/charges).

+### InsufficientPinBalance

+N.B.
+All of the above errors return an error object with a `message` and a `response` attribute.
+The response is the raw response from Pin (useful for logging).

+### ClientError
+An unsupported HTTP verb was used.

 ## Testing locally
 Create a YAML file under 'spec' called 'test_data.yml' and add in: